 Many students choose a campaign theme that is linked to their name or something that they think will appeal to students.
-You can see some examples from other Students' Unions in the pictures to the right with a Super girl theme and one based on the candidate's name "Daisy".
-It doesn't have to be fun though you can also have more serious themes based around a specific policy or idea.
+You can see some previous examples below from past elections manifestos.
+It doesn't have to be silly/fun; you can also have more serious themes based around a specific policy or idea.